iAkashPattnaik/IronEye/README.md

 [2] - I Will not be responsible for the harm caused by this tool.
 [3] - Forking Or Using The Tool without A STAR Will me Regarded As A Crime..
 [4] - Modifying The Project Without Giving Me Credits Is Also A Crime..
-[5] - This Tool Is Only FOr Educational Purposes.
+[5] - This Tool Is Only For Educational Purposes.

 * If Any Terms Is Violated,
   Remember That CyberCrime Buero Is